 - Make sure you're logged in as an account owner of your Conveyor app

-- Click on the "Organization Preferences" tab at the top
+- Click on the "Organization Preferences" in the lower left of your screen

-- In the "Integration Configuration" section, click "Add Integration"
+- Under the "Integration Configuration" section, click "Add Integration"

 - Select the Salesforce integration and click "Next Step"